zhangtai/hugo.zhangt.ai/content/post/2022/homelab-service-expose-with-haproxy.md

 As a home internet service, ISP will only provide dynamic IP(At least in China), so you need to setup ddns service to update the IP address when changing.

-Go to `Services / Dynamic DNS / Settings` create one with inputs:
+Go to `Services / Dynamic DNS / Settings` and create one with the inputs:

 - Service: `Cloudflare`
 - Username: `<email>`